-(a) Where possible, references to specific roles have been replaced with the more generic terms Initiator, Recipient and Notified Party(ies).
+(a) Where possible, references to specific roles have been replaced with the more generic terms Initiator and Recipient.
 This allows the B2B Procedures, and therefore the usage of B2B Communications to be more flexible by not restricting a specific participant role to either initiate a request or respond to a request.
 The aim is to allow the B2B Communications to cater for various business models and processes depending on the contractual/bilateral agreements between parties.